kongyew/greenplum-spark-jdbc/README.md

 <http://spark.apache.org/>

-## Greenplum with Spark using JDBC
 ## Pre-requisites:
 - [docker-compose](http://docs.docker.com/compose)

 # Using docker-compose
-To create a simplistic standalone cluster with the following command in the github root directory.
+To create a standalone Greenplum cluster with the following command in the github root directory.
 It builds a docker image with Pivotal Greenplum binaries and download some existing images such as Spark master and worker.
+Initially, it may take some time to download the docker image.
 ```
     $ docker-compose up
 ```

 The SparkUI will be running at `http://${YOUR_DOCKER_HOST}:8080` with one worker listed.
 To run `pyspark`, exec into a container:
 ```
     $ docker exec -it greenplumsparkjdbc_master_1 bin/bash
     $ bin/pyspark